deep-symbolic-mathematics/Multimodal-Math-Pretraining/README.md

                 --latent_dim 512 \
                 --save_periodic 10
 ```
 Feel free to adjust training and data settings in `parsers.py` and `environment.py` under `snip/envs/`.
-After running the command, the model trained for every 10 (`save_periodic`) epochs is saved in `./dump/` path.
+After running the command, the model trained for every 10 (`save_periodic`) epochs is saved in `dump/` path.

 ## Using SNIP for Cross-modal Property Prediction
 Here we have provided code to test SNIP representations for the cross-modal symbolic-to-numeric property prediction tasks, meaning that in these tasks, the input is the symbolic mathematical equation and the label is the propery defined based on numeric data observations.

 ### Data Generation
 To try it out, start by generating data.
-For instance, to generate $10$k training examples for the **Non-Convexity Ratio (NCR)** prediction task (as explained in our [paper](https://arxiv.org/pdf/2310.02227.pdf)), use this command:
+For instance, to generate 10k training examples for the **Non-Convexity Ratio (NCR)** prediction task (as explained in [paper](https://arxiv.org/pdf/2310.02227.pdf)), use this command:
 ```
 python train.py --export_data True --is_proppred True --property_type ncr --dump_path ./dump --max_input_dimension 1 --n_steps_per_epoch 625  --exp_name data --exp_id ncr
 ```

-This saves data for `ncr` property in `./dump/data/ncr/`.
-To generate data for other properties, just change the `property_type` parameter.
+This saves data for `ncr` property in `dump/data/ncr/`.
+To generate data for other properties, just change the `--property_type` parameter.

 ### Training
-For this task, we use a Transformer encoder architecure (to encode symbolic equation inputs), followed by a regression predictor head (to predict property).
+For this task, we use a Transformer encoder architecture (to encode symbolic equation inputs), followed by a regression predictor head (to predict the property).
 Training is done using Mean Squared Error (MSE) loss.
 Following are the commands for training different model variants defined in Sec 4 of [paper](https://arxiv.org/pdf/2310.02227.pdf).

-Supervised Model (without Pretrining):
+**Supervised Model (without Pretrining)**:
 ```
 python train.py --is_proppred True \
                 --property_type ncr \
                 --reload_data functions,dump/data/ncr/train.prefix,dump/data/ncr/train.prefix, \
                 --normalize_y True \
-                --batch_size 16 \
+                --batch_size 64 \
                 --dump_path ./dump \
                 --max_input_dimension 1 \
-                --n_steps_per_epoch 625 \
-                --max_epoch 100000 \
                 --exp_name NCR_pred \
                 --exp_id run1 \
                 --lr 1e-5 \